 Colour:

 Ideally colourless, or white, we grade diamonds D through to Z, D being the whitest, or colourless.
-It is only possible to accurately grade diamonds unset, looking through the diamonds longest plain, with the culet pointing upwards.
+It is only possible to accurately grade diamonds unset, by looking through the diamond’s longest plain, with the culet pointing upwards.
 Most labs have a set of master stones, to ascertain the nearest color match.
 The yellow is nitrogen caught within the carbon, the more nitrogen the more yellow the diamond appears.
-D through to G is generally considered colourless, most people not perceiving yellow above this point.
-A majority of diamonds show a vague yellow tint, colour D is a very pure white, icy, but due to the rarity it is substantially more expensive than say a more commercial J or K. When you see a colour D, or even E,F or G , you can appreciate why it is more expensive, especially when set in platinum.
-When you look at a colour H, I or J, they don’t look yellow, but they don’t look white, just a bit odd, slightly mucky, as if they’ve been put in the wash with something yellow, lacking the brightness you expect in a diamond.
+D through to G is generally considered colourless, with most people not perceiving yellow above this point.
+A majority of diamonds show a vague yellow tint, colour D is a very pure white, icy, but due to the rarity it is substantially more expensive than say a more commercial J or K. When you see a colour D, or even E, F or G, you can appreciate why it is more expensive, especially when set in platinum.
+When you look at the colour H, I or J, they don’t look yellow, but they don’t look white, just a bit odd, slightly mucky, as if they’ve been put in the wash with something yellow, lacking the brightness you expect in a diamond.
 It is important to go for a good colour diamond, more so than good clarity.
 Colour is perceived more quickly and easily than clarity, it is a waste of money going down on colour, and up on clarity.

-A bit of a trick of the trade is to put an off white diamond in yellow gold, as it makes the diamonds yellow appear less so.
+A bit of a trick of the trade is to put an off-white diamond in yellow gold, as it makes the diamonds yellow appear less so.

 There are also what we call fancies, stones which can be pretty much any colour, the rarity dictating value.
-There are various shades of yellow, as mentioned caused by nitrogen, blues are coloured by boron, and the pinks by plastic deformation
+There are various shades of yellow, as mentioned caused by nitrogen, blues are coloured by boron, and pinks by plastic deformation

 It is possible to artificially treat diamonds to change the colour.
 Treated diamonds are significantly cheaper than natural fancies. diamonds-all-you-need-to-know-(part 1)-colour